Quasi-fibered boundary pseudodifferential operators: Introduction

 In all these examples, a key role was played by the mapping properties of the scalar Laplacian.
 Unfortunately however, unless strong assumptions on the curvature are made, neither the approach of Joyce nor the approach of Degeratu-Mazzeo seems to generalize to more complicated operators like the Hodge Laplacian or the Hodge-deRham operator.
 On the other hand, one important ingredient in the construction of Calabi-Yau $\QAC$ metrics in \cite{CDR} was an alternative description of $\QAC$ metrics in terms of a compactification by a manifold with corners whose boundary hypersurfaces correspond to the various models of the form \eqref{int.5} at infinity.
 These induce a fiber bundle on the total space of each boundary hypersurface, inducing an iterated fibration structure in the sense \cite{AM2011, ALMP2012}.
 In other words, in the terminology of \cite{DLR}, the compactification is a manifold with {\em fibered corners} (defined below in section~\ref{vf.0}).

 To describe $\QAC$ metrics on such a compactification $M$, one associates a natural Lie structure at infinity in the sense of \cite{ALN04}.
 Such a structure gives a Lie algebroid ${}^{\QAC}TM\to M$ with anchor map $a: {}^{\QAC}TM\to TM$ inducing an isomorphism on the interior of $M$.
 A $\QAC$ metric on the interior of $M$ is then the restriction of a bundle metric on ${}^{\QAC}TM$ via the isomorphism $a_{M\setminus \pa M}: {}^{\QAC}TM|_{M\setminus \pa M}\to T(M\setminus \pa M)$.
-This point of view naturally led the authors of \cite{CDR} to introduce the more general class of $\QFB$ metrics.
-Essentially, these can be defined iteratively like $\QAC$ metrics, but with the difference that in the local models \eqref{int.5}, $g_Z$ is now a $\QFB$ metric, while away from those local models the metric looks like a fibered boundary metric in the sense of \cite{Mazzeo-MelrosePhi} instead of an asymptotically conical metric.
-Natural examples of $\QFB$ metrics arise in the ongoing work \cite{KS,FKS}, in which the authors compactify the moduli spaces of $\SU(2)$ monopoles on $\bbR^3$ and show that the natural $L^2$ metric on these moduli spaces is of $\QFB$ type.
-Again, $\QFB$ metrics are naturally defined in terms of a Lie structure at infinity.
+This point of view naturally led the authors of \cite{CDR} to introduce the more general class of $\QFB$ metrics in terms of a Lie structure at infinity.

 It is precisely in this setting of manifolds with corners and Lie structures at infinity that one can hope to apply the microlocal approach of Melrose to study operators like the Hodge-deRham operator.
 Roughly speaking, this approach consists of introducing a suitable manifold with corners---the {\em double space}---on which to define Schwartz kernels of pseudodifferential operators adapted to the geometry.
 Such operators include, among other things, the inverses (Green's functions) of Laplace-type operators.
 On the double space, the restriction of pseudodifferential operators to the various boundary hypersurfaces meeting the diagonal gives models---the normal operators alluded to above---for their asymptotic behaviors at infinity.
 One can then hope to invert a Laplace-type operator, or at least show it is Fredholm, by inverting these models.